 Make sure you have a positive relationship with your child, and you give your child a chance to share about their day at school.
 Keep your ears open.
 Maybe you need to invite a particular friend over, talk to a teacher, or give encouragement.

-Talk to the Teacher or Principle
+Talk to the Teacher or Principal

 If you notice your son/daughter is having a hard time in a particular class make sure the teacher knows the difficulties your child has and how they can help.